Port Repair and Operation (Joint Port Opening)

 If larger quantities are needed then the excavator mounted devices will not have the capacity so a dedicated unit might be more appropriate.
 Concrete recycling equipment can vary in size from mini-units designed for domestic applications that fit through a doorway right up to large semi-permanent units with high throughput.
 A typical medium-sized unit is the RM 70GO! from Rubblemaster that can process up to 120 tonnes per hour with variable output sizes.

-Quaysides may need temporary repair or reinforcement, piles and mooring fixtures can also be damaged to an extent that stops the port being of use.
-Any repairs need only be ‘good enough’ for the duration of the operation and so temporary measures are perfectly good enough.
-Decks are often mounted on concrete, steel or timber piles and if these are damaged or degraded their ability to withstand berthing forces and mechanical handling equipment greatly compromised.
+Quaysides may need temporary repair or reinforcement, piles and mooring fixtures can also be damaged to an extent that stops the port from being of use.
+Any repairs need only be ‘good enough for the duration of the operation and so temporary measures are perfectly good enough.
+Decks are often mounted on concrete, steel or timber piles and if these are damaged or degraded their ability to withstand berthing forces and mechanical handling equipment is greatly compromised.

 Traditional pile repair techniques involved dewatering the surrounding area but new methods have long since replaced those and the most common method now used involves creating a temporary jacket using fibreglass or fabric forms and filling the cavity with marine repair epoxy, after removing friable or rotten material.
 There are a number of British, European and International standards that can be referenced and modern systems tend to comply with the provisions of all of them.

-Most of the commercial systems are designed for permanent repair and require all friable, corroded or rotten materials removed using high pressure water or physical abrasion before applying the jacket but given the time constraints involved with Requirement 2 tasks this may not always be possible.
+Most of the commercial systems are designed for permanent repair and require all friable, corroded or rotten materials removed using high-pressure water or physical abrasion before applying the jacket but given the time constraints involved with Requirement 2 tasks, this may not always be possible.

 Traditional marine cement can take many days to achieve full cure strength, again, not likely suited to the Requirement 2 mission.